autonlab/pmx_data/autonomous_underwater_vehicle/README.md

 The dataset related to the subject consists of 1225 data samples for 5 fault types (labels).
 The dataset comes from the Haizhe which is a small autonomous underwater quadrotor vehicle.
 This machine consists of 4 brushless motors, 4 propellers, 4 electronic speed control, 1 depth sensor, 1 nine-axis inertial measurement unit and 1 microcontroller unit.
 The dataset taken is further divided into 2 subfolders" test data and train data.
-Each of these subfolders contains 5 mini-sunfolders with .csv files:
+Each of these subfolders contains 5 "fault type" subfolders with .csv files:
-- AddWeight that corresponds to load increase (what is a fault type)
+- AddWeight - corresponds to load increase
-- Normal - means the normal state
+- Normal - corresponds to normal state
-- PressureGain constant - contains data that corresponds to failure of the depth sensor
+- PressureGain constant - corresponds to failure of the depth sensor
-- PropellerDamage bad - that subfolder contains that that corresponds to severe damage to the propeller
+- PropellerDamage bad - corresponds to severe damage to the propeller
-- PropellerDamage slight - which corresponds to slight damage to the propeller.
+- PropellerDamage slight - corresponds to slight damage to the propeller.
 Each of the fault type subfolders described above, contains state data recordings of the machine over a certain period of time.
 The name of fault type subfolder represents the true label of the sample.
 We can distinguish 17 different columns:
 1. time: The absolute time for ‘Haizhe’ to record data.